 Of course, the reasons for the award (ie the reasons) must be indicated except that the parties waive this indication.
 (A31 (2) UNCITRAL Model law) (but it is difficult to see why they would give it up).

-In addition, arbitral awards have the effect of & #8220; res judicata & #8221; : a party cannot raise the same dispute against the same defendants (same request, same basis, same parties).
+In addition, arbitral awards have a res judicata effect: one party can not raise the same dispute against the same defendants (same claim, same ground, same parties).

-In most cases (ie in the national laws of the place of arbitration or the institution of arbitration or the legislation provided for by the procedural rule of arbitration), it is not possible to appeal from an award of arbitration .
+Most often (ie in the national laws of the place of the institution of arbitration or the law provided by the rule of procedure of arbitration), it is not possible to appeal an arbitration award .

-However, if the law of arbitration is English law, it should be noted that an appeal is possible for points of law (and not of fact).
+Nevertheless, if the law of arbitration is the English law, it should be noted that an appeal is possible for points of law (and not of fact).

-It is therefore more common to ask for the annulment of the sentence.
+Therefore, it is more common to request the annulment of the sentence.

-Cancellation must be requested before the court of the seat of the arbitral institution:
+The cancellation must be requested in the court of the seat of the arbitral institution:

-Thus, it is possible to avoid having to file multiple invalidity actions before a large number of countries.
+Thus, it is possible to avoid having to resort to multiple annulment proceedings in a large number of countries.